hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 * `test`: Runs the Python unit test suites and outputs any code lines that is not covered by the test suites.

+* [romi_base.csv](romi_base.csv): This is a `.csv` (Comma Separated Value) file that can be read in as a spreadsheet.
+It identifies pretty much all of the holes, slot, and rectangles on the Romi Chasis with the origin set to the exact middle of the chassis.

+* [romi_base.html](romi_base.html): This contains the same content as the `romi_base.csv` file, but in HTML table format.
+It is easier to read in a web browser.